 View or Print All Sections

 Proctitis is inflammation of the lining of the rectum.
 Proctitis may be acute or chronic.
-Anal sex, inflammatory bowel disease, or radiation therapy to your pelvic area or abdomen may cause proctitis.
-If not treated, proctitis may have complications.
+Experts have identified several types of proctitis, including proctitis in inflammatory bowel disease (IBD), infectious proctitis, radiation proctitis or radiation proctopathy, and diversion proctitis.

 The digestive system is made up of the gastrointestinal (GI) tract—also called the digestive tract—and the liver, pancreas, and the gallbladder.
 The GI tract is a series of hollow organs joined in a long, twisting tube from the mouth to the anus.